 Origin and history

-Common heather, or Calluna vulgaris , is an emblematic plant of the heaths and acidic undergrowth of Europe.
-Found from northern Scandinavia to the Mediterranean basin, it has always been a feature of wild and sunlit landscapes.
-In Celtic traditions, heather was a symbol of protection and good fortune—it was often placed in homes to ward off evil spirits.
-It was also used from the Middle Ages onward for its medicinal properties, notably as an infusion to purify the kidneys and soothe urinary tract infections.
-Even today, it remains a valuable plant for its cleansing and soothing virtues.
+Common heather, or Calluna vulgaris, is an iconic plant of Europe's moors and acidic undergrowth.
+Found from northern Scandinavia to the Mediterranean basin, it has always been a feature of wild, sun-drenched landscapes.
+In Celtic traditions, heather was a symbol of protection and good luck—it was often placed in homes to ward off evil spirits.
+It was also used in the Middle Ages for its medicinal properties, particularly in infusions to purify the kidneys and soothe urinary tract inflammation.
+Today, it remains a valuable plant for its purifying and soothing properties.